-Finals Formats: Most 2-squad events (sport shot and house shot tournaments) finals will consist of 2 elimination rounds plus a shootout.
-BONUS PINS ARE NOT USED in the finals.
-All final rounds are split into either average divisions (sport shot events, prior to the first round of the finals, all finalists will be divided into 2 equally sized groups based on the average used in the finals.
+Finals Formats: Most 2-squad events (sport shot and house shot tournaments) finals will consist of 2 elimination rounds, by division plus a shootout.
+BONUS PINS ARE NOT USED in the finals in sport shot events.
+In sport shot events, prior to the first round of the finals, all finalists will be divided into 2 equally sized groups based on the average used in the finals.
 In house shot events the finals will be by age division and can be different sizes.
-The first round of the finals will cut to the top half (scratch game plus handicap) each division.
-The second round will also cut to the top half each division with up to 3 bowlers per division (+ a senior, in sport shot events.
-In most tournaments, a senior bowler (age 50+) is guaranteed to advance to the final shootout) advancing to the final shootout.
+The first round of the finals will cut to the top half (scratch game plus handicap.)
+The second round will also cut to the top 1 or 2 in each division in house shot events and the top 4 (or more) in sport shot events.
+In most tournaments, a senior bowler (age 50+) is guaranteed to advance to the shootout.
 All finalists that have a re-rated average must use their real average in all final rounds and shootout.
 Bowlers that have less than 9 sport shot games will also have their average adjusted based on the games they have bowled including in that day’s event.

 NOTE: Final formats may be adjusted if center has Sunday night leagues and lanes are not available to run the regular finals format.
 The finals format used for each event will be announced prior to qualifying.

 Prize Fund Breakdown – Linage rates vary per bowling center and time of year and range from $3 to $4 per game.
 Up to $14 per bowler (in 3-game events) will be allocated to cover all qualifying, finals, and desperado games.
 A maximum of 10% will be taken for expenses.
 An escrow account will be funded by taking $3 per entry for future tournament prize funds if entries allow.
 All $10 entry discounts (recruiting or membership bonus) will be deducted from that day’s prize fund.
 All prize money is returned 100%.

 Complimentary Entries: The LIGBT will occasionally offer complimentary entries to sponsors, hosts, or super recruiters.
 Additional complimentary entries are awarded to bowlers that tied for the cut but lost due to the tie-breaker rule, members that brought in sponsors, or given to bowlers if an error was made in a previous event.
 No prize money will be generated from these entries and lineage costs will be deducted from the other entry fees.